oliveryeo/todo-list/README.md

 <ins>Optimization for different screen size</ins>
 - There were feedback on visibility issues for smaller screen sizes.
 Another improvement can be made such that the web app is compatible with smaller screen sizes and mobile devices.

+<ins>Known issue on duplicate event listeners</ins>
+- For static buttons such as "All Tasks", "Today", "Next 7 days", there may be duplicate event listeners everytime a new project is created because a universal function was created to "refresh" the event listeners for dynamic content such as the project display and the mainbar display.
+- This issue was discovered when duplicate alert buttons were shown when clicking the static todo addition button (bottom right of the screen) after clicking the sidebar tabs.
+This was because whenever a sidebar tab is selected, the same event listener with the same function was stacked on top of the todo addition button event listener stack.
+- To fix this issue in the future, event listeners have to be separated from static content and dynamic content.